mberkay0/wounderful/README.md

 ## About The Project
 <img src="/images/exanalyzer.png" alt="App image"/>

 A wound healing assay is a laboratory technique used to study cell migration and cell–cell interaction.
 This is also called a scratch assay.
-This application does the analysis the scratch assay.
+This application does the analysis scratch assay.

 ### Built With
 * [Bootstrap](https://getbootstrap.com)